 A component subject to turning operations can be called a "turned part" or a "machined component".
 For more information, see our article on the Types of Machining Processes.

-What Tools Are Used in the Turning Process?
+Tools Used in the Turning Process

 The tools used in the turning process include single-point cutting tools to remove material from the rotating workpiece and a lathe or turning machine.
 The design of the turning tool varies based on the particular application.